Digoxin

 How is it given?

 It is usually given once or twice a day.
 It is available as 50 micrograms in 1ml oral liquid.
 An oral syringe is provided to measure small doses.
-For older children, tablets are available in the following strengths: 62.5 micrograms, 125 micrograms and 250 micrograms.

 What are the side-effects?

-Side effects are rare but occasionally cause:
+Side effects are rare but occasionally can include:

-- Either slow or fast heart rate
+- Either a slow or a fast heart rate.

-- Feeling sick, vomiting, diarrhorea.
+- Feeling sick, vomiting.

-- Confusion, anxiety, mental disturbances or disorientation
+- Confusion, anxiety, mental disturbances or disorientation.

 - Visual disturbances including blurred or double vision, halo or green/yellow tinge to vision.

-It can also cause skin rash, dizziness and headache.
-If you are concerned about any of these side effects, please discuss them with your doctor.
+If you are concerned about any of these side effects, please discuss them with your doctor or pharmacist.

 Who should not take digoxin (contraindications)?